W02 Learning Activity: HTML Semantic Elements

 following semantic elements:

 This page will not have any layout or style at this point.
 It is just the structure.
-We will add CSS styling and layout in another activity.
+You will add CSS styling and layout in another activity.

 <header>